BlueBrain/Brayns/python/doc/source/api_circuitexplorer_methods.rst

 color_circuit_by_id
 ~~~~~~~~~~~~~~~~~~~

 Colors a circuit model by element ID.
-Specific IDs can be targetted as single IDs or ID Ranges (being-end),otherwise, random colors per ID will be applied.
+Specific IDs can be targetted as single IDs or ID Ranges (being-end).Otherwise, random colors per ID will be applied.

 Parameters: